 This one is simple and if you use Butler’s product, you are ready in 2 minutes.

-- 1/2 cup dry TVP (textured vegetable protein)
+- 1/2 cup dry TVP (textured vegetable protein) or one block of Impossible or Beyond Beef.

 - 1 Tablespoon taco seasoning